r-trigo/jekyll-blog/_drafts/connecting-sequelize-to-a-postgresql-cluster.md

 :large_blue_diamond: :elephant: :sheep:

 ## Prologue
-In the [previous post][1] we showed how to automate a PostgreSQL fault-tolerant cluster with Vagrant and Ansible.
+In a [previous post][1] we showed how to automate a PostgreSQL fault-tolerant cluster with Vagrant and Ansible.

 This kind of setup makes our database cluster resilient to server failure and keeps the data available with no need for human interaction.
-What about the apps using this database?
+But what about the apps using this database?
 Are they fault-tolerant too?

 ORMs like Sequelize have [read replication][2] features, which allows you to define your primary and standby nodes in the database connection.
 But what happens if your primary node, which is responsible for write operations, is offline and your app needs to continue saving data on your database?

-One way to solve this is adding an extra layer to the system - a load balancing layer - using PostgreSQL 3rd party tools like [pgbouncer][3] or [Pgpool-II][4] or even a properly configured [HAproxy][5] instance.
+One way to solve this is by adding an extra layer to the system - a load balancing layer - using PostgreSQL third-party tools like [pgbouncer][3] or [Pgpool-II][4] or even a properly configured [HAproxy][5] instance.
 Besides the complexity brought by this method, you could also be introducing an undesired [single point of failure][6].

-Another way is using a floating IP address/virtual IP address to assign to the current primary database node, so the application knows which node it must connect to when performing write operations even if another node takes up primary role.
+Another way is using a floating IP address/virtual IP address to assign to the current primary database node, so the application knows which node it must connect to when performing write operations even if another node takes up the primary role.

 We will be using Digital Ocean for server creation and floating IP assignment, but the strategy also works with other cloud providers who support floating IP.

 ## Objectives

-- connecting a **NodeJS** application with **Sequelize** to a **PostgreSQL** cluster in order to write from primary and read from standby nodes;
+- connecting a **NodeJS** application with **Sequelize** to a **PostgreSQL** cluster in order to write to the primary node and read from standby nodes;
 - create and assign a **Digital Ocean Floating IP** (aka FLIP) to our current primary database node;
 - make **repmgr** interact with **Digital Ocean CLI** to reassign FLIP to new primary node on promotions;
 - keep this switchover transparent to the **NodeJS** application, so the whole system works without human help.

 ## Pre-requisites
-- **Digital Ocean** account and API token ([create an account using my referral to get free credits][7])
+- a **Digital Ocean** account and API token ([create an account using my referral to get free credits][7])
-- **PostgreSQL** cluster with **repmgr** on **Digital Ocean** (you can grab the **Ansible** playbook in this [tutorial][1] to configure it or just use a cluster with streaming replication and simulate failure + manual promotion)
+- a **PostgreSQL** cluster with **repmgr** on **Digital Ocean** (you can grab the **Ansible** playbook in this [tutorial][1] to configure it or just use a cluster with streaming replication and simulate failure + manual promotion);
-- [NodeJS][8] and [npm][9] installed (I'm using **NodeJS** v12 with **npm** v6)
+- [NodeJS][8] and [npm][9] installed (I'm using **NodeJS** v12 with **npm** v6);
-- a **PostgreSQL** user with password authentication which accepts remote connections from your application host (I'll be using `postgres`:`123456`)
+- a **PostgreSQL** user with password authentication which accepts remote connections from your application host (I'll be using `postgres`:`123456`).

-## Setup your cluster
+## Set up your cluster

 ### Create your droplets
 ![jscrambler-blog-connecting-sequelize-to-postgresql-cluster-create-droplet](https://blog.jscrambler.com/content/images/2020/08/jscrambler-blog-connecting-sequelize-to-postgresql-cluster-create-droplet.png)

-Create 3 droplets with preferably Ubuntu 20.04 operating system:
+Create 3 droplets, preferably with the Ubuntu 20.04 operating system:
 - pg1 (primary)
 - pg2 (standby)
 - pg3 (witness)

 To make configurations run smoother, add your public SSH key when creating the droplets.
-You can also use the key pair I provided on [Github][12] for testing purposes.
+You can also use the key pair I provided on [GitHub][12] for testing purposes.

->If you'd like to use only 2 droplets, you can ignore the 3rd node as it will be an PostgreSQL witness
+>If you'd like to only use 2 droplets, you can ignore the third node as it will be a PostgreSQL witness.

 *Note: If you use an SSH private key which is shared publicly on the internet, your cluster can get hacked.*

 ![jscrambler-blog-connecting-sequelize-to-postgresql-cluster-create-3-droplets](https://blog.jscrambler.com/content/images/2020/08/jscrambler-blog-connecting-sequelize-to-postgresql-cluster-create-3-droplets.png)

-### Assign a floating IP to your current primary node
+### Assign a floating IP to your primary node

 ![jscrambler-blog-connecting-sequelize-to-postgresql-cluster-assign-floating-ip](https://blog.jscrambler.com/content/images/2020/08/jscrambler-blog-connecting-sequelize-to-postgresql-cluster-assign-floating-ip.png)

 Create a floating IP address and assign it to your primary node (pg1).

 ### Configure PostgreSQL with repmgr

 As previously stated, you can use the [Ansible playbook from the last post][1] to speed up the configuration.
 Download it from [GitHub][11] and insert your gateway and droplets IPv4 addresses on `group_vars/all.yaml`:

 ```yaml